DeanoC/The-Forge/README.md

 The Forge proper has a discord channel, I hang out there so if you have questions about this fork, check for DeanoC at

-* Discord: we offer now also support through a discord channel.
+Discord: TheForge now offer support through a discord channel.
 Sign up here:
 <a href="https://discord.gg/hJS54bz" target="_blank"><img src="Screenshots/Discord.png"
  width="20" height="20" border="0" /> The Forge Discord Channel